Jim: Oh, it's so cool. It's a picture of the most relaxing meadow you've ever seen.

 - Just for fun, all 9 K-Fee commercials playing at the same time in windows

-- Busch Gardens' 2011 Howl-O'-Scream TV ad is scary in and of itself, what with the creepy imagery and dark Nursery Rhyme being played in the background, but the kicker comes at the end, when the song ends ("Come play in my garden...") and a female zombie tears through the "O" and lets out a very loud scream.
+- Busch Gardens' 2011 Howl-O-Scream TV ad is scary in and of itself, what with the creepy imagery and dark Nursery Rhyme being played in the background, but the kicker comes at the end, when the song ends ("Come play in my garden...") and a female zombie tears through the "O" and lets out a very loud scream.
 If you're that curious, here's the ad.

 - In 2012, Liberty University put out two advertisements for its yearly Scaremare event.
 The first one is 30 seconds long and contains no screamer.
-The longer version is twice as long, and as soon as you think it's about to end, a guy with a red and white striped mask abruptly comes from the side with a loud shriek and tries to hit you with an axe.
+The longer version is twice as long, and as soon as you think it's about to end, a cloaked man with a scary-looking red and white striped mask abruptly comes from the side with a loud shriek and tries to hit you with an axe.

 - This was done for one particularly infamous ad for the short-lived [adult swim] series Saul Of The Mole Men which, itself, was known for mood-whiplashing gore in an otherwise Sid & Marty Kroft-style show.